Cluster operating system rolling upgrade

 Prepare the cluster for the operating system upgrade as follows:

-- For Hyper-V workloads, check that all Windows Server 2016 Hyper-V hosts have CPU support Second-Level Address Table (SLAT).
-Only SLAT-capable machines can use the Hyper-V role in Windows Server 2016.
+For Hyper-V workloads, check that all Windows Server Hyper-V hosts have CPU support for Second-Level Address Table (SLAT).
+Only SLAT-capable machines can use the Hyper-V role in Windows Server 2016 and newer.

 Check that all cluster nodes are online /running/up using the